MITIGATE offers a dynamic risk management system for all actors of the maritime supply chain to protect it from cyber-criminal activities.

 The Mitigate consortium comprises 12 partners with scientific and industrial background from Austria, Germany, Great Britain, Greece, Italy, Romania and Spain.
 The project is coordinated by Fraunhofer CML.
 The technical coordination is done by the University of Pireaus, Research Center.

-More information about the Mitigate project you can find on the sites below:
+For more information about the Mitigate project read the MITIGATE Details.